Kumodatsu/musique-non-stop/README.md

 ### Configuration
 The bot requires a configuration with certain information to exist.
-The configuration file must be a [YAML][4] file with the exact path of `MusiqueNonStop/config.yml`.
-The file must contain the following keys:
+The configuration file must be a [YAML][4] file containing the following keys:

 Key            | Description
 ---------------|-------------